GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/updating-large-sets-of-data-via-recursive-queries/en.md

 }
 ```

-## Step by step analysis of the solution
+Below is the step-by-step analysis of how this GraphQL works.

+## Updating thousands of resources in bulk

 Sometimes we need to execute an update that involves thousands of resources in the DB.
 For instance, consider the following comment (from a WordPress community online group):